 Flashy Trout Back | Organic Lettuce Seed

-Attractive speckled red baby leaves, eye-catching Cos variety.
+Flashy Trout Back is an attractive favourite with speckled red baby leaves, eye-catching Cos variety

 - Spots darken from red to maroon as the lettuce matures